abarker/typped/doc/sphinx_docs/dispatching.rst

 called with an overridden type signature to mimic what the handler for literal tokens does.)

-The function defined above could be called as follows.
+The function defined above could be called as follows:

 .. code-block:: python